cityofaustin/atd-knack/code/vza/README.md

 ![API view columns](images/api_view_columns.png)

+3. In the `officer_assignments` table settings, add the following data and sort parameters in the "Data Source" tab.

+- **Data:** Assignment Date Time is not blank
+- **Sort:** by Date chronologically from oldest to newest then by Time chronologically from oldest to newest

-3. In the `officer_assignments` table settings, add the following sort parameters in the "Data Source" tab. **These options are crucial for the custom JS to group `officer_assignments` together into Officer Shifts for the sign up buttons on the front end.**
+**These options are crucial for the custom JS to group `officer_assignments` together into Officer Shifts for the sign up buttons on the front end.**

 ![API view sorting](images/api_view_sorting.png)